There are three main points in Master Ryuho Okawa’s teachings: “love,” “enlightenment” and “the creation of utopia.”

 The Principle of Love teaches people to love others.
 While this teaching of love is connected to the Christian idea of “love thy neighbor,” it is also equivalent to the philosophy of compassion that runs through the heart of Buddhism.
 The Principle of Love states that true love is “love that gives,” and that giving love without any expectations or conditions is the starting point of happiness.
 It is selfless love, detached from personal desires.
 Real love is based on the understanding that we all have the same divine nature – we are, in essence, one.

-The Principal of Wisdom focuses on the importance of studying the Truth – a teaching that provides us the opportunity to know the mind of God and Buddha, and to grasp the true meaning of life.
+The Principle of Wisdom focuses on the importance of studying the Truth – a teaching that provides us the opportunity to know the mind of God and Buddha, and to grasp the true meaning of life.
 This principle emphasizes the importance of gaining intellectual knowledge, which (through practice and experience) turns into wisdom.
 Wisdom helps us to cut through our worries and life’s problems, to know right from wrong, and to guide others onto the right path.

-The Principal of Self-Reflection emphasizes the importance of correcting improper thoughts and returning our minds to a clean state – a state in which we can discover our divine nature.
+The Principle of Self-Reflection emphasizes the importance of correcting improper thoughts and returning our minds to a clean state – a state in which we can discover our divine nature.
 Self-reflection taught at Happy Science is the Noble Eightfold Path restructured to suit modern society.
 Beginners, though, can approach self-reflection as a reflection on their morality.
 We all make mistakes, and we have been blessed with the freedom to do so.
 This is allowed because we have the ability to correct these mistakes.
 We can’t turn back the clocks of time and repair a broken vase, but things that occur within the mind can be undone.
 If you regret having done something wrong and reflect deeply upon the deed in your mind, then the sin will be wiped from your past.
 This is the spiritual discipline of removing the stains and tarnishes that obscure the mind, and attuning it to the higher realms of Heaven.
 By practicing self-reflection, we can increase our awareness, polish our divine nature, and protect ourselves from negative spiritual influences or possessions.

 The Principle of Progress focuses on success or happiness through positive action and development.
 Progress is the attitude needed to develop not only prosperity, but also happiness that spread to others.
 It means to make continuous efforts, use the given time wisely, and discover something new each day.
 Ultimately, it means to strive to become a better person and create an utopia – an ideal society – on earth.